silbermm/silbernagel.dev/content/posts/deploying-elixir-on-ecs-part-3.md

   }
 }
 ```
-This will create a service regsitry and register our services ip address when it starts up.
+This will create a service registry and register our services ip address when it starts up.
 It uses Route53 to do this by creating a private DNS entry that can be called anything you like.
 In the above definition, we called it `ecs_app.local`.
-When a new task boots up, it will be registed as an `A` record under that DNS namespace.
+When a new task starts up, it will be registed as an `A` record under that DNS namespace.

 Make sure to run `terraform plan` and  `terraform apply`.

 > Adding service registries to a ECS service is a destructive action, so don't be alarmed that it will destroy then recreate your ECS service.

 ## Auto connecting nodes with libcluster